-The most important step: Clean the outdoor unit
+The most important step: Clean the outdoor air conditioner condenser unit

 The most important maintenance steps are fairly simple, but if this is the first time you’ve cleaned the unit, allow about a half day to carefully work through the steps.
 If you’re not up to the task, call a pro (look under “Air Conditioning Contractors” in your Yellow Pages).
 Cleaning and servicing a central air conditioner costs $100 to $250.

 Fig. A shows a typical central air conditioning/furnace setup.
-Two copper tubes connect the outdoor compressor and its condenser coil (a “coil” is a combination of fins and tubes) to the indoor evaporator coil that's located in the plenum (Fig. A) above the furnace blower.
+Two copper tubes connect the outdoor compressor and its air conditioner condenser ac coil (a “coil” is a combination of fins and tubes) to the indoor evaporator ac coil that’s located in the plenum (Fig. A) above the furnace blower.
 One tube is covered with foam insulation.
 If you have a heat pump, both tubes will be insulated.